Sites beyond Auschwitz-Birkenau

 THE OLD ‘UNLOADING RAMP’ (ALTE JUDENRAMPE)

-During the course of these two years, this very ramp ‘received’ hundreds of thousands of European Jews: people from France, Belgium, Holland and 48 000 victims from Thessaloniki, Greece.
-The selection of those, who were capable of work was carried out within the ramp, under the supervision of the SS doctors and the armed guards.
+During the course of these two years, this very ramp ‘received’ hundreds of thousands of European Jews: people from France, Belgium, Holland, and 48 000 victims from Thessaloniki, Greece.
+The selection of those, who were capable of work was carried out within the ramp, under the supervision of the SS doctors and the armed guards, the practice which originated as far back as the earliest camps in the Reich, such as the Dachau concentration camp.
 These able-bodied people were forced to make their way to the camp on foot.
-The remaining 75% of the people arrived were ‘loaded’ on the trucks with the false Red cross sign.
+The remaining 75% of the people who arrived were ‘loaded’ on the trucks with the false Red cross sign.
 Their last way was destined to be finished by means of ‘Sonderbehandlung’ (special treatment), a German euphemism for the mass murder process.
 Josef Mengele, the infamous SS doctor known as “The Angel of Death”, got started his ‘selection’ service here back in May 1943.

 Most of the Jews who died at Auschwitz were gassed upon arrival, never having spent time inside a camp.
 The journey of Jews from the camp to the gas chambers was a minor part of the history of the Auschwitz complex, and is misleading as a guide to the Holocaust or to mass killing generally.